Student Loan Deferments

-You are eligible for a deferment only if you have not yet defaulted on your loans.
+You are eligible for student loan deferments only if you have not yet defaulted on your loans.

 Deferment options for federal loans vary depending on the type of loan and date the loan was incurred.
 You can get the following deferments for most loans: